-The company is still 100% owned by the co-founders, and self funded.
-The company now boasts 30 full time employees and over 4000 designers selling their products on the craft and design marketplace, Design Bundles and the font marketplace, Font Bundles.
+The company is still 100% owned by the co-founders and self-funded.
+The company now boasts 30 full-time employees and over 4000 designers selling their products on the craft and design marketplace, Design Bundles and the font marketplace, Font Bundles.

 Font Bundles Ltd is a diverse and modern company who champion diversity and flexible working.
 The company started and scaled without any central office by making use of the team working application Slack.

-Although the company is registered in the UK, all 30 of the company’s employees work remotely and are based in over 10 different countries around the world, including its co-founders who meet up a few times a year to brainstorm and discuss growth plans.
+Although the company is registered in the UK, all 30 of the company’s employees work remotely and are based in over 10 different countries around the world, including its co-founders, who meet up a few times a year to brainstorm and discuss growth plans.

 In the last financial year, the company grossed over $10,000,000 USD in revenue, showing no signs of slowing down with the launch of several other brands and products.

 Personally, I think that Flexible working is a brilliant way to work.
-I’m so glad that when I’m ready to take my blog to the next level that I’ll be able to work it around Little J. I’ll still be able to witness those special moments and carry on doing something that I enjoy too.
+I’m so glad that when I’m ready to take my blog to the next level, I’ll be able to work it around Little J. I’ll still be able to witness those special moments and carry on doing something that I enjoy too.

-I believe that all companies should take a leaf out of Font Bundles book.
-Not only would they see increased productivity but they’ll have happy employees too.
+I believe that all companies should take a leaf out of Font Bundles’ book.
+Not only would they see increased productivity, but they’ll have happy employees too.
 And that is so important.